onmyway133/EasyAnchor/README.md

 ## Contributing

-We would love you to contribute to **Anchors**, check the [CONTRIBUTING](https://github.com/onmyway133/Anchors/blob/master/CONTRIBUTING.md) file for more info.
+We would love you to contribute to **EasyAnchor**, check the [CONTRIBUTING](https://github.com/onmyway133/EasyAnchor/blob/master/CONTRIBUTING.md) file for more info.

 ## License

-**Anchors** is available under the MIT license.
-See the [LICENSE](https://github.com/onmyway133/Anchors/blob/master/LICENSE.md) file for more info.
+**EasyAnchor** is available under the MIT license.
+See the [LICENSE](https://github.com/onmyway133/EasyAnchor/blob/master/LICENSE.md) file for more info.